YawarRaza7349/YawarRaza7349.github.io/index.md

 I am familiar with various styles of computer programming, as well as the trade-offs they have in comparison to each other.
 I took a course on functional programming early in my degree, and kept learning more about Haskell and static types for a few years after, before switching my focus to programming language theory and reading research papers on type systems and related topics.
 Meanwhile, I also obtained experience creating visually-rich, interactive visualizations and games through my double-major in Game Design and Development, using APIs at varying levels of abstraction, such as shape-drawing libraries and scene graph frameworks.
 Furthermore, I took two Software Engineering electives, one about object-oriented design patterns and one about the Alloy and SPIN formal methods tools, a background I look forward to extending to enterprise architectures, concurrent and distributed applications, and other forms of software.

 I also like explaining computer programming concepts to others, both through one-on-one conversations and through written explanations.
 This ranges from teaching well-known content to presenting ideas that I think of myself.
-Given all this, I am also open to positions such as technical writer or instructor, as well as positions involving studying and documenting computing systems, such as large codebases.
-Samples of my technical writing can be found in the "Projects" section below.
+Thus, I am also open to teaching positions, as well as roles grokking and documenting software systems.
+And in collaborative settings, I am able to expand upon others' ideas or present dissenting viewpoints, as shown by my LinkedIn comments in the Activity section below.

 ### Alternative Introduction